-Dan Habib is the creator of the award-winning documentary films Including Samuel, Who Cares About Kelsey?, Restraint and Seclusion: Hear Our Stories, and many other short films on disability-related topics.
+Dan Habib is the creator of the award-winning documentary films Including Samuel, Who Cares About Kelsey?, Mr. Connolly Has ALS, and many other short films on disability-related topics.
 Habib is a filmmaker and project director at the University of New Hampshire’s Institute on Disability.

 While working at the Institute on Disability, Habib has screened his films hundreds of times at universities, national conferences, and independent theaters across the country and internationally, leading discussions about the challenges and benefits of inclusive education and related topics.
 Including Samuel was broadcast nationally on public television stations in the fall of 2009, and was nominated for an Emmy in 2010.
 Including Samuel has also been featured on NPR’s “All Things Considered” and “Good Morning America,” as well as in the Washington Post and Exceptional Parent magazine.
 The film has been translated into 17 languages and is used as a teaching tool worldwide.
 Who Cares About Kelsey? was broadcast nationally on public television in the fall of 2013.
 It has been featured in Education Week and in 13 film festivals, winning the “Best Feature” award at the “Lights.
 Camera.
 Help.” film festival.
 The film was nominated for an Emmy in 2013.